code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 If we want to make our own web pages, we have write out our instructions about what we want using the language that the computer can understand--and that is what we will be learning about this week!

-## Building Blocks of HTML
+# Building Blocks of HTML

-### Activity 1-1 💻
+## Activity: Creating your first site 💻

 Sometimes it helps to just start building!

 1. On your computer, open the [**code playground**](#).
-You can do this by clicking the link, or clicking the "Code Playground" link on the top right of the this web site.
+You can do this by clicking the link, or clicking the "Code Playground" link on the top right of the this web site

 <div class="alert alert-info">
   <strong>🔖 Terms and Tools: Code Playground</strong><br />
   A <strong>code playground</strong> is a live environment where you can type out your code and see the results in real time.
 The code playground always watches the changes you are making and then reloads just the section of the page that shows the "finished" result.
 </div>

-2. In the HTML tab, paste the following code snippet:
+2. In the HTML tab of your code playgroung, paste the following:

 ```html
 <!DOCTYPE html>